 Examples of use as a Montage:

-- There was a shot of the courtyard outside Thomas More's prison cell like this in the original A Man For All Seasons.
-Go figure.
+- There was a shot of the courtyard outside Thomas More's prison cell like this in the original A Man for All Seasons.

 - Played straight in the film Notting Hill.
 Hugh Grant's character walks left to right, and goes through Fall, Winter and Spring to the tune of "Ain't No Sunshine (When She's Gone)."